varya/food-delivery-packaging/findings/consumer.md

 This was confirmed even in our ethnographic research as we saw these patterns reflected in how the ordering behavior of those in Finland was in contrast to those in India and China.
 Our key takeaway from this is that

-ordering patterns are *highly culture dependent and should be taken into account when creating packaging for different regions*
+> Ordering patterns are *highly culture dependent and should be taken into account when creating packaging for different regions*

 ### Most Consumers Face Similar Packaging Issues